 As my decorating style has evolved my hubby and I love to repurpose things we find on the side of the road or at yard sales into thrifty new home decor!

-When my husband came home with all these free windows recently I knew I could turn one into a fabulous accent wall in our kitchen.
+When Tim came home with all these free windows recently I knew I could turn one into a fabulous (and cheap!) accent wall in our kitchen.

-This project actually had three parts.
-The first was deciding which photo to use, how to have it printed inexpensively and then making it fit in the window.
+The first step is deciding on which photo to use, how to have it printed inexpensively and then making it fit in whatever sized window you use.